3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity

-Furthermore, we used cvxEDA to split the EDA curves into phasic and tonic components for the purpose of visual inspection. cvxEDA takes a parameter called alpha, a ``penalization for the sparse SMNA (sudomotor nerve activity) driver''\footnote{\url{https://github.com/lciti/cvxEDA} -- last accessed 2024-01-25}, which controls how many deflections in the curve are classified as SCRs.
+We used cvxEDA to split the EDA curves into phasic and tonic components for visual inspection only. cvxEDA takes a parameter called alpha, a ``penalization for the sparse SMNA (sudomotor nerve activity) driver''\footnote{\url{https://github.com/lciti/cvxEDA} -- last accessed 2024-03-20}, which controls how many deflections in the curve are classified as SCRs.
 We set this parameter to 0.16 as this value seemed to achieve the best results for the curves in our plots.
-All other parameters were set to their default. value.
+All other parameters were set to their default value.
 Since cvxEDA does not require any data preparation before its execution, we did not apply a lowpass filter for this step.
 However, following the developer's suggestion, we performed standard score normalization beforehand.
 We included the raw, normalized curves in translucent colors.
-We also used the NeuroKit2 library\footnote{\url{https://github.com/neuropsychology/NeuroKit} -- last accessed 2024-01-25} to separate phasic and tonic components from the EDA data measured during the oddball task.
-NeuroKit2 also detects SCR onsets and peaks, which we will use to further analyze the oddball task.
-For plotting this data, we have again used a lowpass-filter with 0.5 Hz cutoff frequency and divided the curves by their mean before passing the measurements to NeuroKit2 to obtain comparable results.
-The determined phasic components were additionally standard score normalized before plotting for the purpose of better comparability.
-We calculate the Pearson correlation between the commercial and 3D-printed electrodes.
+We also used the NeuroKit2 library\footnote{\url{https://github.com/neuropsychology/NeuroKit} -- last accessed 2024-03-20} to separate phasic and tonic components from the EDA data measured during the oddball task.
+NeuroKit2 also detects SCR onsets and peaks, which we will use to analyze the oddball task further.
+We again used a lowpass filter with a 0.5 Hz cutoff frequency to plot this data.
+We divided the curves by their mean before passing the measurements to NeuroKit2 to obtain comparable results.
+The determined phasic components were additionally standard score normalized before plotting for better comparability.
+We calculated the Pearson correlation between the commercial and 3D-printed electrodes.